SukkoPera/OpenKickstartSwitcher/README.md

 * [One by keirff](https://github.com/keirf/PCB-Projects) (who, interestingly, has his own Kickstart Switcher)
 * [And another one by gaggi](https://github.com/gaggi/27c160-tl866-adapter)

 I have only used the latter and found it to be working fine.

+The above adapters *should* work with MX29F1615, but this has not been confirmed; the official ADP_D42_EX-A for the T48 programmer is confirmed working with them.

 ### Installation
 Once your OpenKickstartSwitcher is assembled and programmed, the rest of the installation should be pretty straightforward: